Why go to Rome? The 10 good reasons to go Rome

 Aurélie Hannier, author

-From her personal travel diaries to the Petit Futé guides, it was only a short step!
-Aurélie Hannier always has one foot in France and the other in Italy.
-Passionate about transalpine culture and in love with Rome, she introduces you to the city's treasures, as well as her best addresses, carefully noted during her many strolls through the alleys of the Eternal City.
+From her personal travel diaries to the Petit Futé guides, there was only one step!
+Aurélie Hannier has been working with our publishing house for several years.
+Passionate about transalpine culture and in love with Rome, she presents you with the city's treasures, as well as her best addresses, carefully noted during her many strolls through the alleys of the Eternal City.

 The Italian national museums are closed on Mondays.
 It is best to visit during the week, even if Rome is always very busy, at least you will avoid the weekend tourists.